Thinkmill/manypkg/README.md

 ## Internal mismatch

-The ranges for all regular dependencies and optionalDependencies(not peerDependencies or devDependencies) on internal packages should include the version of the internal package.
+The ranges for all regular dependencies, devDependencies and optionalDependencies(not peerDependencies) on internal packages should include the version of the internal package.

 ### Why it's a rule